 #2: No Style Guide

 The confused website is one which features a variety of typefaces, images, colors, and themes, none of which relate to each other.
 This occurs for a number of reasons.
 It can happen when you don’t have a good handle on your branding.
 You can easily fall into this trap when you like too many design templates and want to use them all.
 It can also happen when you’re trying to convey too many ideas at once.
-When designing a website, choose one theme, one logo, and one typeface: create a style guide and stay with it across all aspects of your website.
+When designing a website, choose one theme, one logo, and one typeface.
+Create a style guide and stay with it across all aspects of your website.

 #3: Inconsistent Layout

-Our team runs into this issue frequently: we visit a few internal pages and see that the main menu might move from the top of the page to the left side of the page, or the page content might move to a different location.
-This confuses users by forcing them to reorient themselves, finding where items are now located on each page: distracting attention away from the page content itself.
+Our team runs into this issue frequently.
+We visit a few internal pages and see that the main menu might move from the top of the page to the left side of the page, or the page content might move to a different location.
+This confuses users by forcing them to reorient themselves, finding where items are now located on each page.
+This is distracting attention away from the page content itself.
 Users expect common things on websites and expect to see those items on your website: such as a company logo and main navigation menu at the top of the page.
 Users form their expectations for your website based on what’s commonly found on sites all over the web.
 If you deviate far from common practices, your site can be harder to use and users may leave.

 #4: No Call to Action